 Salesforce Marketing Cloud has become a pivotal investment for many organizations over the years.
 Like any enterprise platform investment, expectations for increased ROI, operational efficiency and scalability are at the forefront.
-However, organizations often assume implementing the features and functionality itself will produce results, when, in reality, it’s the upfront work (prior to ever logging in) that makes all the difference.
+However, organizations often assume implementing the features and functionality itself will produce results, when, in reality, it’s the upfront work (prior to even logging in) that makes all the difference.

 Whether you’re implementing a new instance or migrating from an existing platform to Marketing Cloud, there are five key exercises that should be conducted to ensure a maximum ROI and long-term success.

 As a first step, businesses should conduct a content audit.
 According to an article by EmailonAcid, conducting an audit every few months will help marketers avoid efforts falling flat with your audience.
 A few things to consider when conducting each audit:

 - Accessibility – does your content meet all WCAG guidelines for global accessibility?

 - Effectiveness – are you meeting or exceeding your target KPIs or have your emails been missing the mark?

 - Deliverability – does your subject line contain spam triggers?